 Currently active SDSU Extension Master Gardeners are eligible to apply for a small grant to assist with their or their club’s community horticulture education activities.
 The amount of money available for grants is determined each year by the SD Master Gardener Association Executive Board.
 Grant applications typically open within the first quarter of the calendar year.
 Recipients are expected to use the funds within the same year and provide a very brief presentation on their program progress and/or outcomes at the annual Master Gardener update conference in September.

-The 2020 grant application process was suspended due to COVID-19.
-Applications open by February 1st of each year.
-The grants are due March 30 annually.
 For more information on this grant opportunity, visit the South Dakota Master Gardener Association Earl Dailey Memorial Endowment Grants page.

 Gold Star Awards

 The Gold Star Award is administered by the South Dakota Master Gardener Association Board and is granted to a small number of exemplary SDSU Extension Master Gardener Volunteers annually.
 The award is typically provided at the Annual Master Gardener Update Conference.
 Nominations are accepted by the South Dakota Master Gardener Board and Master Gardener membership will be emailed nomination forms each year.